 If you are an experienced pet parent and just want to jump to the meat and potatoes, the "tips to help calm your cat while trimming" is the one section you do not want to miss.

-If you are looking for more cat care guides, make sure not to miss the read further section at the bottom.
+If you are looking for more cat care guides, I have sprinkled some great ones throughout the post.

 The first question on your mind may be whether or not your cat's claws even need trimming.
 After all, isn't that what that scratching post and catnip I just purchased are for?